Integrity Seminars has several key objectives:

-- Emphasize the impact of academic dishonesty as a breach of trust in the university setting.
+- Emphasize the impact of academic dishonesty as a breach of trust in an academic setting.

 - Help students understand the importance of social trust, self-discipline, and mutual obligation to individuals and societies.